James Reckitt Hull Children’s Book Award 2023

-The awards, aimed at fostering a love of reading by introducing young people to new writers and titles they might not normally pick up, sees the addition of a new picture book category this year.
+The awards, now in their 16th year, are aimed at fostering a love of reading from an early age by introducing young people to new writers and titles they might not normally pick up.

 Separated into three age categories, the shortlists are as follows: